-In February 2023 I was thrilled to play the tile role in Liv Foan’s play.
-Directed and produced by Liv Munk of Part Of The Main, “The Tinker” is a tense and twisting tale which deliberately leaves the audience to discuss and decide who has been telling the truth?
+In February 2023 I was thrilled to play the tile role in Liv Foan’s new play.
+Directed and produced by Liv Munk of Part Of The Main, “The Tinker” is a tense and twisting tale which deliberately leaves the audience to discuss and decide which of the three characters has been telling the truth?
 Photos by Clare Hannan, set & costume by Nikki Charlesworth

 Here are some events that I’ve been a part of – click on the links for more information or check out my blog where I have written about touring in India in 2016 & 2017 (see below).